habedi/omni-lpr/docs/README.md

 ### API Documentation

 The server exposes its functionality via two interfaces: a REST API and the MCP.
-Additionally, a health check endpoint is available at `GET /api/health`, and a Prometheus metrics endpoint is at `GET /api/metrics`.
+Additionally, a health check endpoint is available at `GET /api/health`.

 #### REST API